We're here to help

 Keeping on top of your bookkeeping is tough, but it’s a vital part of your business.
 Make sure you have a strict system for invoices, receipts, and paying bills.
 The government’s Making Tax Digital scheme helps with this by making tax-returns a more structured process.

-Read up on what you need to do and familiarise yourself with the software you’ll need to use for your business’ finances.
+Read up on what you need to do and familiarise yourself with the software you’ll need to use for your business’s finances.
 As your business grows and you start hiring employees, you might need an accountant to help you out.

 Image used under license from Shutterstock.